Craig Lowndes: Australian return

-On his return to Australia, Lowndes again won the 1997 Sandown 500 for HRT, partnered by New Zealander Greg Murphy.
+Upon his return to Australia, Lowndes again won the 1997 Sandown 500 for HRT, partnered by New Zealander Greg Murphy.
 In 1998, he resumed his full-time race seat with the Holden Racing Team (at the expense of Murphy) alongside new teammate and former champion Mark Skaife.
 Picking up where he left off, Lowndes went on to win his second consecutive Championship.

-In 1998, Lowndes also flirted with a potential trans-pacific move to the American CART series.
-Although he tested with Team KOOL Green's Indy Lights outfit (with both he and fellow V8 Supercar regular Jason Bright setting very competitive times, the latter for PacWest), Lowndes eventually decided to stay in Australia.
+In 1998, Lowndes flirted with a potential trans-pacific move to the American CART series.
+Although he tested with Team KOOL Green's Indy Lights outfit (with both he and fellow V8 Supercar regular Jason Bright setting competitive times, the latter for PacWest), Lowndes eventually decided to stay in Australia.

-A 3rd title would follow in 1999 with Lowndes finishing off the podium only once in the first 18 races.
-In the first full year of campaigning the VT Commodore, Lowndes had already amassed a large lead by the time the series arrived for Round 8 at Calder Park Raceway.
-Following a win in the first sprint race, a poor start by Lowndes saw him bogged down in the field and subsequently tapped by another car which resulted in a spectacular roll over, momentarily sending the car airborne and into an embankment.
-The car (which was only 4 races old) was declared a write-off and Lowndes was fortunate to only suffer a knee injury.
-Despite missing the following round at Symmons Plains Raceway due to the injury, Lowndes still went on to clinch the Championship at the Bathurst Classic finishing second in the final round of the season.
+A third title would follow in 1999 with Lowndes finishing off the podium only once in the first 18 races.
+In the first full year of campaigning the new Holden VT Commodore, Lowndes had amassed a large lead by the time the series arrived for Round 8 at Calder Park Raceway.
+Having duly won the first sprint race, a poor start by Lowndes saw him bogged down in the field and subsequently tapped by another car which resulted in a spectacular roll over.
+Despite missing the following round at Symmons Plains Raceway due to injury, Lowndes still managed to clinch the Championship at the Bathurst Classic, finishing second in the final round of the season.

-Despite Lowndes being favourite to win a 4th title in 2000, he struggled with reliability and consistency throughout the season and finished 3rd in the championship, behind teammate Mark Skaife and Garth Tander, with three round wins including the Queensland 500.
+Lowndes began the 2000 season the favorite to win a 4th straight title.
+In a surprise move, Lowndes' race engineer Rob Starr was moved to the sister car of Skaife.
+Lowndes struggled with reliability and consistency throughout the season and finished 3rd, behind teammate Mark Skaife and Garth Tander, with three round wins including the Queensland 500.
+HRT team manager Jeff Grech described the Lowndes/Skaife rivalry as "... insanely competitive.
+To be honest with you, they both had fun at the expense of my sanity."

 Ford

-Dissatisfaction within HRT triggered Lowndes move to a new team, causing a stir among race fans when he jumped ship from Holden to arch-rival manufacturer Ford, signing with a team headed up by former driver Fred Gibson.
-This partnership lasted for two years in which time Lowndes finished 7th and 11th in the championship.
-The relationship proved unsuccessful due to reliability issues with the Ford Falcon race car.
+In 2001, Lowndes caused a stir among race fans when he jumped ship from Holden to arch-rival manufacturer Ford, signing with a new team headed up by former driver Fred Gibson.
+Gibson had a successful track record as a team owner/manager, having spear-headed Nissan's domination of the ATCC in the early 1990s with, ironically, Mark Skaife.
+This partnership lasted for two years in which time Lowndes finished seventh and 11th in the championship.
+The relationship proved unsuccessful due to reliability issues with the Ford Falcon race car and behind-the-scenes uncertainty over the team's direction.
 Despite the setbacks, Lowndes garnered an admiration from fans for his positive attitude and demeanour.
-Gibson Motor Sport was renamed to 00 Motorsport (pronounced "double-o", being Lowndes' racing number) after a change of management.
+Gibson Motorsport was renamed to 00 Motorsport (pronounced "double-o", being Lowndes' racing number) after a change of management.
 Lowndes's black and silver Falcon was affectionately referred to as the "green-eyed monster" for the bright green covers over the headlights.